Selecting the Correct Wire Gauge when Wiring a Ring Video Doorbell Pro

 14-Gauge Wire (Unusable)

-Like the 12-gauge, a 14-gauge wire is too thick to work with comfortably on the Ring Video Doorbell Pro.
+Like the 12-gauge, a 14-gauge wire is too thick to work effectively with the Ring Wired Doorbell Plus.
 It may also not provide enough power to the unit.

 A 14-gauge wire can be compared to an uncooked spaghetti noodle.
 If the wire is the width of the noodle it's 14-gauge.